 3. Square The Face Using Your Wrists

-If your clubface is open or closed at impact, you will lose power, ball speed, and accuracy in one swing.
+If your clubface is open or closed at impact, you will lose power, ball speed, and accuracy.
 That is why you must square the clubface at impact to start your ball on a straight line, with maximum velocity.

 Following the setup instructions, you know your shaft should be leaning forward at contact.
 You’ll find that it helps you deloft the clubface and enhance compression for a controlled, low launch.

-However, you need to marginally cock your wrists leading into impact to square the clubface, or it will remain open through impact and prompt a slice or a push.
+However, you need to slightly roll your wrists leading into impact to square the clubface, or it will remain open through impact and prompt a slice or a push.

 4. Rotate Hips Through Impact